U.S. surpasses 3 million coronavirus cases

 “We flattened the curve before,” the vice president said.
 “We slowed the spread and we can do it again but we’ve got to all do our part.”

-Dr. Deborah Birx, the U.S. coronavirus response coordinator, said it’s vital for Americans in hard-hit states and areas to take precautions such as wearing face coverings and avoiding bars and indoor dining.
+Dr. Deborah Birx, the U.S. coronavirus response coordinator, said it’s vital for Americans in hard-hit states and areas to take precautions like wearing face coverings and avoiding bars and indoor dining.

 Dr. Birx also said people really shouldn’t be gathering in homes, either, and advocated for “decreasing those gatherings back down to our baseline recommendation which was 10 [people] or less.”